-'Cutting-Edge' Program For Children With Autism And ADHD Rests On Razor-Thin Evidence
+'Cutting Edge' Program For Children With Autism And ADHD Rests On Razor-Thin Evidence

 Dr. Susan Hyman, a professor of pediatrics at the University of Rochester who has studied autism treatments for decades, says many alternative providers do this by offering an unrealistically simple solution.

-"If you were to come to a traditional provider who said, 'You know I'm going to have you work really, really, really hard ...
+"If you were to come to a traditional provider who said, 'You know I'm going to have you work really, really, really hard. ...
 I might have some drugs.
 Drugs have side effects.
 And 90 percent of the time, as an adult, he is still going to have autism,' that's a far less attractive message than 'I can help you.' "

 Beyond Brain Balance